EisenbergEffect/hello-web-components/README.md

 ## Step Five

-* Let's improve our `render` function so that it provides a more realistic rendering.
+* Let's improve our `render` function so that it provides a more realistic structure.
 * Refresh the browser to ensure that the new structure is rendering properly.

 #### index.js changes